bradbell/xrst/sphinx/test_out/comment_ch_cmd.rst

 Input Stream
 ************
-The special character (and one space if present directly after) is removed from the input stream before any xsrst processing; e.g., calculating the amount of
+The special character (and one space if present directly after) is removed from the input stream before any xrst processing; e.g., calculating the amount of
 :ref:`indentation` for the current section.
 For example, if :code:`#` is the special character,